The Most Likely Suspects

 Over the years, evidence has been accumulating that Kim Nees was killed by several female assailants who lured her to the Poplar riverbank park during the early morning hours of June 16, 1979.
 The accumulated evidence shows that several females beat Kim Nees to death as a result of jealousy harbored over Nees’ romantic relationship with a man also involved with one of these girls.

-• In September of 1979, three months after Kim Nees’ murder, Roosevelt County Sheriff Don Carpenter took a taped statement from Orrie Burshia.
+• In September of 1979, three months after Kim Nees’ murder, Roosevelt County Sheriff Don Carpenter took a taped statement from Orrie Burshia, (Tr.
+27-29).
 Orrie Burshia approached Sheriff Carpenter to disclose information she learned about the Nees’ murder.
 In that taped statement that was never disclosed to the defense, Orrie Burshia told Sheriff Carpenter of a conversation she had with Mike Longtree approximately three weeks after Kim Nees’ body was discovered.

 Longtree told Burshia that he had been present at the scene of the crime on the night that Kim Nees was murdered.
-Longtree described to Burshia how he had watched a group of Native American girls, including Sissie Atkinson and one of the Reddog sisters, among others, beat Kim Nees to death.
+Longtree described to Burshia how he had watched a group of Native American girls, including Sissy Atkinson and one of the Reddog sisters, among others, beat Kim Nees to death.
 Longtree told Orrie Burshia how Kim Nees was trying to get away and begged people to help her.
 Longtree never said that he saw Barry Beach at the murder scene.
 The statement from Burshia was never turned over to Barry Beach’s lawyer.

 Over the years, Mike Longtree has reaffirmed to a number of people his statement that he was present at the time that Kim Nees was murdered.
 On July 1, 2004, Longtree had a conversation with Lisa Perry of Poplar, Montana.
-During that conversation, Longtree told her that he knew the names of the people who killed Kim Nees and further indicated the killers were Maude Kirn (maiden name Greyhawk), Sissy Atkinson, Joanne Jackson, and Jordis Ferguson.
+During that conversation, Longtree told her that he knew the names of the people who killed Kim Nees and further indicated the killers were Maude Kirn (maiden name Grayhawk), Sissy Atkinson, Joanne Jackson, and Jordis Ferguson.
 Lisa Perry has given a sworn statement relating to this conversation.

-Although Orrie Burshia is now dead, the fact that Mike Longtree told her that he had witnessed the murder is confirmed in the statement by Susie Cowans Bissel.
+Although Orrie Burshia is now deceased, the fact that Mike Longtree told her that he had witnessed the murder is confirmed in the statement by Susie Cowans Bissel.
 Bissel has given a sworn statement of what she was told by Orrie Burshia.

 Nevertheless, his statements should have been revealed to Barry Beach’s lawyer prior to the trial so the defense could investigate the statement.

-• Maude Greyhawk had been married to Dana Kirn.
+Maude Grayhawk had been married to Dana Kirn.
 In 2002, Dana Kirn and Maude Kirn separated and then engaged in a bitter custody battle over their children.
 A final hearing on their divorce and custody issues was scheduled for April 7, 2003.
 Two days before the scheduled court hearing, Dana Kirn was stabbed to death by Maude’s new boyfriend, Tracy McGowan.
-There is significant evidence that Dana Kirn planned to reveal at the upcoming divorce/custody hearing that Maude Greyhawk had confessed to him about participating in Kim Nees’ murder.
+There is significant evidence that Dana Kirn planned to reveal at the upcoming divorce/custody hearing that Maude Grayhawk had confessed to him about participating in Kim Nees’ murder.

 Before his death, Dana Kirn told a number of people that Maude had confessed to him that she was a participant in Kim Nees’ murder and that he was going to reveal this information.
 Prior to the death of Dana Kirn, he told his father, Albert Kirn, Sr., that with regard to the upcoming hearing he didn’t need a lawyer because he had enough information on Maude to put her away for life.